Thank you for considering a donation to Sea Turtle Trackers. Click on the "donate" icon here or on our Facebook page.

 Or, send a check to Sea Turtle Trackers at PO Box 67422, St. Pete Beach, FL 33736.

 Got spare change or maybe a dollar or two?
 Drop it in one of our coin boxes around town, like at Paradise Grille in Pass-A-Grille or the Rumfish Grille.
 Or, come to one of our education or cleanup events and drop it in the jar at our table.

 You might wonder why we need donations since we have no paid staff.
 Our founder funded turtle patrol on St. Pete Beach and Shell Key entirely from his own pocket for about thirty-five years.
 Once we incorporated as a non-profit in 2013, we were able to start taking donations to replace the ancient Jeep, purchase equipment & supplies, and expand our education and outreach efforts.
-In 2017, we were finally able to purchase a new (well, 2006, but new-to-us) beach vehicle and we're hoping that someday soon we may be able to either get our old boat fixed or possibly buy a new one.
-Till then, we rely on the kindness of Island Ferry to transport us to Shell and Outback keys.
+For the first few years as a nonprofit, all volunteer shirts were bought with the personal funds of board members.